China corruption watchdog accuses state energy firms of serious violations

-Officials at China Shenhua Group, the country’s top coal producer, have taken bribes and manipulated coal prices for personal benefit, China’s Central Commission for Discipline Inspection (CCDI) said on its website.
+Officials at China Shenhua Group, the country's top coal producer, have taken bribes and manipulated coal prices for personal benefit, China's Central Commission for Discipline Inspection (CCDI) said on its website (www.ccdi.gov.cn/).

 “Some senior leaders have taken advantage of coal pricing power for personal gain and are suspected of serious disciplinary violations,” CCDI said.